 Ineffective Self Defense Weapons

-- Flashlight: You’ve blinded your attacker for two seconds… Then he decides to move out of the light and continue attacking you… The only flashlights which work for self-defense are the big ones which can be used as batons – but what woman wants to carry a 5lb flashlight with her and can deploy it in under 2 seconds???
+- Flashlight: You’ve blinded your attacker for two seconds… Then he decides to move out of the light and continue attacking you… The only flashlights which work for self-defense are the big ones that can be used as batons – but what woman wants to carry a 5lb flashlight with her and can deploy it in under 2 seconds???

 The Bottom Line?

 As far as weapons for self-defense go, pepper spray is your best option.
 But, regardless of what weapon you choose, you need to be trained and ready to use it.